Join us in celebrating Chardonnay Day. Pour Yourself a Glass of New Zealand Chardonnay on 26 May 2022!

-Chardonnay makes up around 7% of New Zealand wine production and while Marlborough, Hawke’s Bay and Gisborne grow the bulk of New Zealand’s Chardonnay, the grape is the only variety that will thrive in every region of New Zealand from north to south.
+During the 1990s, plantings of this internationally fashionable variety exceeded those of every other grape, and while Marlborough, Hawke’s Bay and Gisborne grow the bulk of New Zealand’s Chardonnay, the grape does thrive in every region of New Zealand from north to south.